 a tin can is 100 years old, and a plastic bottle is from 500 years to 1000 years,

-• “We must not forget that the level of development of the system for collecting and processing secondary raw materials is, in fact, an eloquent indicator of not only our common culture, but also the civilization of the economy as a whole.
+• “We must not forget that the level of development of the system for collecting and processing secondary raw materials is, in fact, an eloquent indicator not only of our common culture, but also of the civilization of the economy as a whole.
 In addition, the environmental safety of the state directly depends on the efficiency of work in the field of waste management.
-This is our responsibility to future generations.”
+This is our responsibility to future generations."

 Relevance